insanity54/RR-Streamer/README.md

 # rr-streamer

+Provision a host as an Icecast source.
+Choose between ffmpeg or liquidsoap, upstart or systemd.

 ## Usage

 Edit `inventory` file with ssh connection details of the Ubuntu PC which will become the streamer.